-2. Project Implementation - Overview & Results in 2017

-a) Activities Undertaken
+2. Project Implementation - Overview & Results for the project duration a) Activities Undertaken

-Guidance: In line with the project's work plan, describe the main coordination and implementation activities undertaken as part of this project during 2017 as well as any other activities implemented in synergy to project activities, if any.
+Guidance: In line with the project's work plan, describe the main coordination and implementation activities undertaken as part of this project, as well as any other activities implemented in synergy to project activities, if any.